choim260/email-forensics-project/README.md

 Due to GitHub file size limits, the full dataset is not included in this repository.

+## Step-by-Step Guide

+1. Download the dataset from the Kaggle link
+2. Place the CSV file in the project folder
+3. Open terminal
+4. Navigate to the project directory
+5. Run the script:
+   python3 analyze_headers.py
+6. Check the output file (results.csv)

 ## How to Run

 1. Open terminal